Strasmore Research

 Full data notes

 • Short-volume coverage.
-The June file for MU spans 16 of 21 sessions; missing days include the market-wide June 29 truncation plus MU-specific absences.
-Ratios are shown per-day only.
+The June file spans 16 of 21 sessions (the June 29 truncation plus MU-specific absences); ratios shown per-day only.

-• June 19 closure verified by the zero-SPY-bars receipt in the scoreboard panel.
+• June 19 closure verified by the zero-SPY-bars scoreboard receipt.

-• Spread panels exclude crossed/one-sided quotes WITH counts disclosed in the same row.
+• Spread panels exclude crossed/one-sided quotes, with drop counts disclosed in-row.

-• The month's market-wide context — including this ticker atop the whole-tape leaderboard — is in the June 2026 recap.
+• Market-wide context, this ticker atop the whole-tape leaderboard included, is in the June 2026 recap.

 Methodology

 • The period is June 1–30, 2026 (21 sessions, verified from observed bars).
-Returns are first regular-hours open to last regular-hours close; June is entirely EDT, so regular hours are 13:30–20:00 UTC, filtered as raw UTC bounds.
-The trailing panel spans EST months and uses the Eastern-clock filter (a fixed UTC band selects the wrong session in winter months).
+Returns are first regular-hours open to last regular-hours close; June is entirely EDT, so regular hours are 13:30–20:00 UTC as raw bounds.
+The trailing panels span EST months and use the Eastern-clock filter instead.

-• Trailing comparisons are recomputed live in the same query as June's row — never read from a stored value.
+• Trailing comparisons recompute live, never from a stored value.

 • Generation is batch-only through the gated read-only path; the public page never queries live.
-Warehouse state as of July 4, 2026.
+Warehouse as of July 12, 2026.

-Every panel is one stored object — chart, table, and SQL.
+Every panel is one stored object, chart, table, SQL.
 Take any query further on the Strasmore terminal.